jasonmhilliard/Mental-Model-of-Computing-Operations/README.md

 III.
 Future Improvements
 ----------
 Expansion of the JavaScript code to includ more examples of JS variable scopes.
+Also, expansion of the random walk using objects instead of a string of text.

 IV.
 License
 ----------